Pepperfry

 Pepperfry Limited, formerly known as Pepperfry, is an Indian online marketplace for furniture and home décor.
 The company was founded in July 2011 by Ambareesh Murty and Ashish Shah, and is headquartered in Mumbai.
 As of 2023, Pepperfry has 43 company-owned studios and 142 studios operating under its franchise model.

-Pepperfry is rated as 1 star by more than 30000 verified customers in mouthshut Mothshut review, read reviews before buying.

 In May 2022, the company became a public company and announced plans to list on stock exchanges.

+As per reviews present in mouthshut, Pepperfry is rated as 1.3 star by 35,099 valid users.

 History

 Pepperfry was founded in Mumbai in 2011 by Ambareesh Murty and Ashish Shah, both former eBay executives.
 The company opened its first offline store in Mumbai in 2014 and expanded to over 70 stores across 28 cities in India by 2019.
 It currently operates 43 company-owned studios in 13 cities and 142 franchise-owned studios in 109 cities, along with a logistics network, PepCart.
 In 2020, Pepperfry entered the home interior space through partnerships with companies such as Hettich, Bosch, Siemens, Kajaria, and Gyproc, among others.

 Pepperfry has warehouses in Bangalore, Jodhpur, Mumbai, and Delhi.
 In 2023, it added a fifth warehouse in Bangalore's Hoskote area.

 In 2023, Pepperfry appointed Ashish Shah as the new CEO after the demise of former chief, Ambareesh Murty.